Rajaeereza/Rajaeereza/README.md

 # Hi, I'm Reza Rajaee 👋

-Data scientist with a background in physics, working on deep learning and statistical analysis for mass spectrometry imaging and spatial proteomics.
+Data scientist with a background in physics, working on deep learning and statistical analysis for mass spectrometry data.

 ---